goebelmeier/rscp2mqtt-addon/rscp2mqtt/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant rscp2mqtt Add-on: Bridge between an E3/DC pv inverter device and a MQTT broker

-This is an example add-on for Home Assistant.
-When started, it displays a random quote every 5 seconds.

-It shows off several features and structures like:

-- Full blown GitHub repository.
+This is an add-on for Home Assistant which uses the Remote-Storage-Control-Protocol (RSCP) to communicate with E3/DC home power plants consisting of PV inverters, batteries and battery converters.
+This addon is based on the great [rscp2mqtt][rscp2mqtt] projekt which itself is based on the HagerEnergy RSCP sample application.

+The tool fetches the data cyclically from the S10 and publishes it to the MQTT broker under certain topics.
+Only modified values will be published.

+Supported topic areas are:

+- Energy topics for today
+- Current power values
-- General Dockerfile structure and setup.
+- Autarky and self-consumption
+- Battery status
+- Energy management (EMS) power settings
+- Data from yesterday and the current week, month and year
-- The use of the `config.yaml` and `build.yaml` files.
+- Values of the power meter (PM)
-- General shell scripting structure (`run.sh`).
-- Quality assurance using CodeClimate.
-- Continuous integration and deployment using GitLab.
-- Usage of the Community Home Assistant Add-ons build environment.
+- Values of the photovoltaic inverter (PVI)
-- Small use of the Bash function library in our base images.
+- Values of the emergency power supply (EP)
-- The use of Docker label schema.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

 1. Click the Home Assistant My button below to open the add-on on your Home Assistant instance.

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

+2. If not added already, allow Home Assistant to add the add-on repository to your Home Assistant installation
-1. Click the "Install" button to install the add-on.
+3. Click the "Install" button to install the add-on.
+4. Configure required configuration.
+Please find an explanation of all required configuration options below.
-1. Start the "Example" add-on.
+5. Start the "rscp2mqtt" add-on.
-1. Check the logs of the "Example" add-on to see it in action.
+6. Check the logs of the "rscp2mqtt" add-on to see it in action.

 ## Configuration

 Eventought this add-on is just an example add-on, it does come with some configuration options to play around with.

 **Note**: _Remember to restart the add-on when the configuration is changed._